MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-retention-overview.md

 :::image type="content" source="media/data-retention-storage-capacity-report.png" alt-text="Storage capacity report that includes retained table data" lightbox="media/data-retention-storage-capacity-report.png":::

 > [!NOTE]
+> - If the tables are not visible in the report, export the view to an Excel worksheet by selecting the three vertical bars on the top right of the capacity report, and then select **Download all tables**.
-> Since the case table commonly has associated child tables, the capacity reports also display the childtable-retained GB size.
+> - Since the case table commonly has associated child tables, the capacity reports also display the child table-retained GB size.

+For more information about capacity reports, go to [New Microsoft Dataverse storage capacity](/power-platform/admin/capacity-storage).

 ## Solution aware retention policies